-Our campus is a big factor in what makes attending RECW a special experience.
+The Recording Workshop's campus is a big factor in what makes attending its programs a special experience.

-Great studios, lab, and lecture facilities are surrounded by affordable student housing.
-This lets us create a very efficient schedule that maximizes learning time per day.
-Plus it's just an excellent place to be - immersed 24/7 within a musically creative community.
+Great studios combined with close and affordable student housing maximizes the learning time per day.
+It's also just an excellent place to be - immersed 24/7 within a musically creative community.

-Our studios are designed and equipped to prepare RECW students for music production as it is practiced in successful facilities worldwide.
+The studios are designed and equipped to prepare Recording Workshop students for music production as it is practiced in successful facilities worldwide.

 Options include modern cabins shared by 4 to 6 students, and dorm-style houses with single or double room assignments.
 All are air-conditioned and have kitchen/bath facilities.
 Cookware and utensils are provided, but students are responsible for their own meal preparation, housekeeping, and bed linens.